AnIndefiniteArticle/pentagram/README.md

 Once built the first time, you will only need to use the second command to return to the environment.

+Alternatively, you can just use the third command to install the requirements in your existing python environment, and hope for the best.

 TODO: Once we have the library importable, show how to import and use it

 # Overview of contents